usmaan0311/Compact-device-modelling/README.md

 # Compact-device-modelling
-This repository include solution of the assignment problem given on compact device modelling course
+This repository include solution of the assignment problems given for compact modelling of semiconductor devices